 If you want to oblige your rights as a wife, you could just refuse to pay anything that he has to.
 Obviously, he needs to eat as well so will soon see the consequences of having no food in the house and will be forced to fulfill his obligation and provide financially.

 Regarding the loan, if it was one that you took out, or were part of, then you will be held accountable for this as much as he is as you entered into it knowingly.

-If it is a loan that has interest, then the consequences with Allah will not be good unless you repent.
+If it is a loan that has an interest, then the consequences with Allah will not be good unless you repent.
 So, make sure to do this and stay away from loans if this is the case.

 Check out this counseling video:

-Whilst you cannot take this back and will have to deal with unfortunate consequences of paying it back, you can learn some valuable lessons and not take one again.
+Whilst you cannot take this back and will have to deal with the unfortunate consequences of paying it back, you can learn some valuable lessons and not take one again.

 If your husband has savings, then there is no need to have one.
-If he asks you to take a loan again that has interest, then out of fear of Allah for both yourself and your husband, you should decline and have solid grounds to from an Islamic perspective.
+If he asks you to take a loan again that has an interest, then out of fear of Allah for both yourself and your husband, you should decline and have solid grounds to from an Islamic perspective.

 May Allah bring you peace and happiness in your marriage and guide you both on the straight path.